-Currently in development, The Wrath of Khandan (Family) – The Shame Strikes Back! is an interstellar journey into the heart of what it means to be part of a family.
+Currently in development, Khandan (Family) – The Shame Generation (previously working title The Wrath of Khandan (Family) – The Shame Strikes Back!) is an interstellar journey into the heart of what it means to be part of a family.
 Building on the success of Besharam [shame-LESS], Sid Akbar invites audiences on a thrilling rollercoaster ride that boldly goes where no theatre piece has gone before.
-With its unique fusion of sci-fi spectacle, heartfelt storytelling, and cultural authenticity, this show celebrates family in all its complexities, contradictions, and infinite possibilities.
+With its unique fusion of sci-fi spectacle, heartfelt storytelling, and cultural authenticity, this new production celebrates family in all its complexities, contradictions, and infinite possibilities.

 Through the lens of key celebrations like Eid, Christmas, and Pride, Sid delves into the deep roots of family connections.
 The show navigates the gravitational pull of tradition, the light-years travelled to form Queer Chosen Families, and the universal quest to be accepted and loved for who we truly are.
-With nods to Starfleet ideals of unity and the shared journeys of boldly forging new paths, The Wrath of Khandan explores the battles we fight for belonging and the joys of finding a crew who embraces us unconditionally.
+With nods to Starfleet ideals of unity and the shared journeys of boldly forging new paths, Khandan (Family) – The Shame Generation explores the battles we fight for belonging and the joys of finding a crew who embraces us unconditionally.

-Expect a galaxy of emotions – from laugh-out-loud moments to tender, tear-jerking reflections.
+Expect a galaxy of emotions, from laugh-out-loud moments to tender, tear-jerking reflections.
 This is a story that celebrates the strength and resilience of love across generations and the courage to redefine what family means.
-Combining humour, sci-fi imagination, and raw emotional depth, The Wrath of Khandan is a cultural and cosmic odyssey that will leave audiences exhilarated, uplifted, and starry-eyed.
+Combining humour, sci-fi imagination, and raw emotional depth, Khandan (Family) – The Shame Generation is a cultural and cosmic odyssey that promises to leave audiences exhilarated, uplifted, and starry-eyed.

-Keep scanners full and stay tuned for updates as this exciting show continues its development!
+Keep scanners full and stay tuned for further updates as this exciting new production continues to evolve

 First look at rehearsals over at Kala Sangam Bradford with Associate Artist Jenn Wilson (Irregular Arts)